Florida Gators baseball

 The Florida Gators baseball team represents the University of Florida in the sport of baseball.
-Florida competes in Division I of the National Collegiate Athletic Association (NCAA), and the of the Southeastern Conference (SEC).
+Florida competes in Division I of the National Collegiate Athletic Association (NCAA), and the Southeastern Conference (SEC).
 They play their home games in Condron Ballpark on the university's Gainesville, Florida, campus, and are currently led by head coach Kevin O'Sullivan.
 In the 105-season history of the Florida baseball program, the team has won 16 SEC championships and has appeared in 14 College World Series tournaments.
 The Gators won their first national championship in 2017.

 History

 The modern University of Florida was created in 1905 when the Florida Legislature passed the Buckman Act to consolidate the university's four predecessor institutions into the new "University of the State of Florida."
 The school fielded a club-level baseball team when its campus opened in Gainesville for the 1906-07 school year, with the squad playing most of its home games at a downtown municipal park.
 When the university opened on-campus University Athletic Field during the spring term of 1911, Florida's baseball team became a varsity intercollegiate program and were the first UF squad to use the facility.

 During most of Florida baseball's early existence, the athletic department suffered from a lack of financial resources, and few of the head baseball coaches held the position full-time.
 A notable exception was Lance Richbourg, who was a Florida alumnus and a Major League Baseball outfielder for the Boston Braves and others, and who led the Gators to a 39–21 overall record (a .650 winning percentage) in 1922, 1923 and 1926.
 But most UF baseball coaches worked in multiple sports at the school, including William G. Kline (athletic director, head football coach, and head basketball coach), James L. White (athletic director and head basketball coach), Brady Cowell (head basketball and assistant football coach), Ben Clemons, Lewie Hardage, and Sam McAllister (basketball and football coaches).

 McAllister was the Gators' last pre-World War II coach, and after the program resumed from a wartime hiatus and he was discharged from military service, he returned to coach the team again in 1946 and 1947.